 The beach at Pereybere is trendy as it has various things to offer.
-From food stalls along the beach to affordable restaurants and an array of water sports, you can do much more here apart from just snorkelling.
-Snorkel in these waters to discover the variety of flora and fauna in these waters.
+From food stalls along the coast to affordable restaurants and an array of water sports, you can do much more here apart from just snorkelling.
+Snorkel in these waters to discover the variety of flora and fauna

 Approximate cost: MUR 4,137

 4. Pointe aux PimentsPointe aux Piments is a long beach on the northwest coast of Mauritius.
-It has an offshore protected reef, making it a perfect destination for snorkelers.
-The beach is exceptionally narrow at places, but it has more extensive sections that are great for sunbathing and lazy picnics.
+It has an offshore protected reef, making it a perfect destination for snorkelling in Mauritius.
+The beach is exceptionally narrow in places, but it has more extensive sections great for sunbathing and lazy picnics.

 You can plunge in and out of the water throughout the day.
 Pointe aux Piments is also renowned as one of the best places in the area to spot sea turtles.
-One can find Parrot Fish, Trumpets, Sweet-Lips Fish, Groupers, Napoleons; clownfish and moray eels while snorkelling in Pointe aux Piments.
+In addition, one can find Parrot Fish, Trumpets, Sweet-Lips Fish, Groupers, Napoleons, clownfish and moray eels while snorkelling in Pointe aux Piments.

 Approximate cost: MUR 2974

-5. Mahebourg BayMahebourg Bay is 1.3 km off the island and offers a heavenly place to go snorkelling in Mauritius.
-A small patch of reef is found here, which is accessible by boat.
+5. Mahebourg BayMahebourg Bay is 1.3 km off the island and offers a heavenly place for snorkelling in Mauritius.
+A small patch of reef is found here, accessible by boat.
 You can go on a tour from Mahebourg itself, but make sure that you are going with an authorised tour company accompanied by a local guide.

-Mahebourg Bay is considered to be a 'best-kept secret' amongst snorkelling sites in Mauritius.
-The bay also boasts of a phenomenally preserved coral which attracts schools of exotic fish.
+Mahebourg Bay is considered a 'best-kept secret' amongst snorkelling sites in Mauritius.
+The bay also boasts of a phenomenally preserved coral that attracts exotic fish schools.
 The unusual marine life includes colourful clownfish, needlefish, damselfish, and barracudas.
-With predominantly tubular corals, the waters also host patches of stag horns and fire corals in between.
+The waters also host patches of stag horns and fire corals with predominantly tubular corals in between.

 Approximate cost: MUR 850

-6. Trou Aux BichesOne of the most beautiful places to do snorkelling in Mauritius, Trou aux Biches is also perfect for an outing with friends or family.
-It is located in the North-West of Mauritius and is one of the best beaches due to its ideal weather for swimming and snorkelling as well.
+6. Trou Aux BichesOne of the most beautiful places to do snorkelling in Mauritius, Trou aux Biches, is also perfect for an outing with friends or family.
+It is located in the North-West of Mauritius and is one of the best beaches due to its ideal weather for swimming and snorkelling.
 The beach is 2 km long and is perfect for sunbathing as well.
 The Mauritian sunset view from this beach has been mesmerising visitors for centuries.

 Approximate cost: MUR 14,388

 7. Ile aux CerfsJust off the coast of Mauritius, Ile aux Cerfs is a must-visit islet in the Indian Ocean.
 The beach offers good waters to roll in, and every water sport is possible here.
-The island is excellent for snorkelling.
-The island has a turquoise lagoon and is surrounded by white sandbars.
+In addition, the island is excellent for snorkelling.
+It has a turquoise lagoon and is surrounded by white sandbars.

 Sandbars make it easy for swimming and snorkelling.
-The place also has wonderful underwater filled with colourful fish and coral.
+The place also has lovely underwater filled with colourful fish and coral.
 Starfish, sea bream, blue striped snappers and parrotfish are some of the many species found in these waters.
-Groupers often tend to hide in the grass beds near the reef, so make sure you don't miss to see them.
+Groupers often hide in the grass beds near the reef, so make sure you don't miss seeing them.

 Approximate cost: MUR 5219

-8. Tamarin BayA beautiful village located five kilometres from Flic en Flac, Tamarin boasts of a natural aquarium.
+8. Tamarin BayA beautiful village located five kilometres from Flic en Flac, Tamarin, boasts a natural aquarium.
 The Natural Aquarium is one of the most beautiful seascapes of Mauritius.
-Apart from snorkelling, you can jet-ski, paddle boats, and swim along with dolphins here.
+Apart from snorkelling, you can jet-ski, paddle boats, and swim with dolphins.

 Tamarin Beach is famous for the large population of dolphins that made Tamarin their natural habitat.
-Snorkelling to see Spinner Dolphins is a fascinating experience here.
+So snorkelling to see Spinner Dolphins is a fascinating experience here.

 Approximate cost: MUR 8,001

 Also known as Gunner's Quoin, the snorkelling conditions are suitable throughout the year.
-The coral reef is home to a diversity of species like Damsel Fish, surgeonfish, butterflyfish, juvenile sailfin tangs, and tiny pipefish as well.
+The coral reef is home to a diversity of species like Damsel Fish, surgeonfish, butterflyfish, juvenile sailfin tangs, and tiny pipefish.
 Also, with some luck, you may see some dolphins during the snorkelling.

 Approximate cost: MUR 10,400 (for a private snorkelling trip)

 10. Benitiers IslandBenitiers Island is a little off the west coast of Mauritius.
-It can be seen from Le Morne Mountain, along with the Le Morne beach.
+It can be seen from Le Morne Mountain and the Le Morne beach.
 Many trips to this island depart from Le Morne Beach, which is 4 km long.
-Benitiers Island is famous for an enormous number of Dolphins.
+Benitiers Island is famous for its enormous number of Dolphins.